-- Are the critical resources allocated over 90%
+- Are the critical resources allocated at over 90%?

 Aligning a team to expectations is hard work.
 The quality level is never where you want it.
-Delivery always seems to be slowing than planned with more rework.
-When you feel your team is perceived as not performing, make sure that your team has an allocation that promotes quality.
+Delivery always seems to be slower than planned with more rework.
+When you feel your team is perceived as not performing, make sure that team has an allocation that promotes quality.

-Often when I’m engaged to correct low-performing teams or evaluating a team missing delivery standards, what I discover is that they’re maxed out.
+Often when I’m engaged to correct low-performing teams or evaluate a team that’s missing delivery standards, what I discover is they’re maxed out.
 These resources are working 50 or 60 hours a week.
-It might appear to a new leader there is a complex and underlying mysterious problem.
+It might appear to a new leader that there’s some complex and underlying mysterious problem.
 The reality is that the team simply needs time to design quality into the process.
-As leaders, we need to provide that team time to think and give them time to increase quality.
+As leaders, we need to provide that team sufficient time to think and give them time to increase quality.

 As you head into this new week, take a look at your team.
-Take a good hard look.
+Take a good, hard look.
 Is your team meeting your expectations?
-Are they meeting the expectations of your colleagues, of your peers?
-If the answer is no, first analyze if your team has the time to improve their quality.
+Are they meeting the expectations of your colleagues and peers?
+If the answer is no, first analyze whether your team has the time to improve their quality.